learntogrowbaguz/documentation-1/docs/Using Randomness/v2-subscription/design.md

 ## Overview

-This section explains how to generate random numbers using the Subscription method.
+This section explains how to generate random numbers using the subscription method.

 <p>
   https://www.youtube.com/watch?v=rdJ5d8j1RCg